Marcel-Graefen/Bash-Function-Collection/Parse_Case_Flags/README.md

 🆕 **Allow/Forbidden chars validation:**

-* New `check_chars()` function for allow and forbidden character lists
+* New function `check_chars()` for allow/forbid character lists
-* Automatically reduces bracket pairs `()`, `[]`, `{}` to opening brackets
+* Automatic reduction of bracket pairs `()`, `[]`, `{}` to opening brackets
-* All special characters are correctly validated; no more regex issues
+* Correct validation of all special characters, no regex issues anymore

-⚡ **Performance & Robustness:**
+⚡ **Performance & robustness:**

-* Character-by-character validation replaces problematic regex character classes
+* Character-by-character validation replaces problematic regex classes
-* Stable for all inputs, including combinations of special characters and brackets
+* Stable for all inputs, including special char/bracket combinations

-✨ **Argument Improvements:**
+✨ **Argument improvements:**

-* New `--allow` parameter for specifying allowed characters
+* New parameter `--allow` for allowed characters
 * Improved handling of escaped inputs (`\-`) for `forbid_full` and values

-🧹 **Code Refactoring:**
+🧹 **Code refactoring:**

-* Validation logic moved to a reusable function
+* Validation moved into reusable function
-* Duplicate regex logic removed
+* Removed duplicate regex logic
-* Consistent error messages showing allowed/forbidden characters
+* Unified error messages with allowed/forbidden character display

 ---

 ## 🤖 Generation Note

-This document was generated with AI support and manually reviewed afterward.
+This document was generated with AI assistance and manually verified.
-Scripts, comments, and documentation were finalized and verified.
+Scripts, comments, and documentation were reviewed and adjusted.

 ---